Shire of Livingstone: Climate

 The city has a tropical savanna climate (Köppen: Aw), marking the southern boundary of this climatic zone, more precisely in the Byfield National Park.

 Libraries

 The Livingstone Shire Council operates public libraries in Byfield, Marlborough, Emu Park, and Yeppoon.
 It also supports volunteer-operated libraries in Mount Chalmers and Stanage Bay.

-Population
+Demographics

 Chairmen and mayors

-The following were the chairmen and mayors of the Shire of Livingstone in its first incarnation:
+Incorporating non-consecutive terms into the years of representation, the following were the chairmen and mayors of the Shire of Livingstone from its beginnings as the Gogango Divisional Board in 1879 to the end of its first incarnation in 2008: